Kristin Thompson: 1970s and 1980s

 Thompson predominantly relies on an analytical method drawn from Russian Formalism known as neoformalism.
 This method formed the basis for her dissertation, which subsequently became her first scholarly book, Eisenstein's "Ivan the Terrible": A Neoformalist Analysis.
 Neoformalism is also the basis for her later book, Breaking the Glass Armor.

 1990s and 2000s

 In 1994, she co-wrote another textbook with Bordwell, Film History.
-In early 2001 she did a series of lectures at Oxford University.
+In early 2001 she gave a series of lectures at Oxford University.
 She holds an honorary fellowship in the Department of Communication Arts at the University of Wisconsin–Madison.